meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

 ## Semantics

-Semantics take a command in the `Concrete` space (meaning when the tests are actually executing) and returns the result of the execution in the monadic context (here `IO`).
+Semantics take a command using the `Concrete` kind, which signifies that it is used only when the tests are actually executing, and returns the result of the execution in the monadic context (here `IO`).
 As our implementation of the FIFO queue is tightly coupled with the state machine, the semantics of the test is relatively straightforward.

 ```haskell
 semantics :: String -> Command Concrete -> IO (Response Concrete)